chauff/cse1500-web-transcripts/Lecture-6.md

 ![EJS and JavaScript](img/L6-ejs-js.png)

  :point_up: The context is an array of objects, each movie with a title and release date.
-In the template, we use [`Array.prototype.foreach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) (it executes a provided function once per array element) to pass over the array and print out the title and release data.
+In the template, we use [`Array.prototype.forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) (it executes a provided function once per array element) to iterate over the array and print out the title and release date.
 The `<%` scriptlet tags are used for **control-flow purposes**.

 ### :bangbang: Express and templates